 I supported the war.

-You bring on an isolationist, somebody who's gonna build that fence, build it bigger, build it better.
+You bring on an isolationist, somebody who's going to build that fence, build it bigger, build it better.

-Somebody who's gonna keep us out of wars, or at least promise to, because, hey, two years from now, we're not gonna be all the way out of the war yet.
+Somebody who's going to keep us out of wars or at least promise to, because, hey, two years from now, we're not going to be all the way out of the war yet.

-Well, you know, this business of promising to keep us out of a war.
+Well, you know, this business of promising to keep us out of a war, that's dicey.

 You know, we don't go around attacking people.

-We uh we were we were we were attacked on 9-11, and that that kind of uh uh if we weren't already in a war, and I think we were, that kind of put us over the top there in terms of being in a war.
+We were attacked on 9-11, and that kind of, if we weren't already in a war, and I think we were, that kind of put us over the top there in terms of being in a war.

-So the question doesn't become who's gonna promise to keep us out of war.
+So the question doesn't become who's going to promise to keep us out of war.

-Uh the question becomes who is going to best lead the country during time of crisis.
+The question becomes, who is going to best lead the country during a time of crisis?

 At the same time, the other end of the spectrum saying, hey, where's our fence on the border?

-That's that's that's that's something that uh there will be people paying a price for down the road.
+That's something that there will be people paying a price for down the road.

-But well, but wait on on the war, you've got to remember that when uh when the war on terror and the Iraq war started, uh American people were overwhelmingly in support.
+But Wabe, on the war, you've got to remember that when the war on terror and the Iraq war started, American people were overwhelmingly in support.

 A programming note, ladies and gentlemen.

-Roger Hedgecock will be covering uh these three hours from San Diego.
+Roger Hedgecock will be covering these three hours from San Diego.

-I have to fly to Washington tonight, uh, have a dinner to attend tonight, uh, some stuff to do during the day tomorrow, and then the rush to excellence performance tomorrow night at the Warner Theater.
+I have to fly to Washington tonight, have a dinner to attend tonight, some stuff to do during the day tomorrow, and then the Rush to Excellence performance tomorrow night at the Warner Theater.

 I don't even know.

-So uh now we're gonna be back here on Friday, uh, ladies and gentlemen, to uh close out the week.
+So I'm going to be back here on Friday, ladies and gentlemen, to close out the week.

 So just that little programming note, audio soundbite time.

-Uh here is Lisa Myers last night, a montage of her report on um on the Mirtha situation.
+Here is Lisa Myers last night, a montage of her report on the Mirtha situation.

-Critics claim Mirtha has amassed power in part by handing out taxpayer money to special interests, including to clients of defense lobbyists who give him big campaign contributions.
+Critics claim Murtha has amassed power in part by handing out taxpayer money to special interests, including to clients of defense lobbyists who give him big campaign contributions.

-An undercover FBI agent offers a fifty thousand dollar bribe to Congressman Mirtha, who was sitting on the right.
+An undercover FBI agent offers a $50,000 bribe to Congressman Murtha, who is sitting on the right.

-Mirtha refuses the cash and talks about his need to be cautious because of his ambitions.
+Murtha refuses the cash and talks about his need to be cautious because of his ambition.

-As his supporters point out, that was twenty-six years ago.
+As his supporters point out, that was 26 years ago.

 The House Ethics Committee also did not take action against Mertha.

-Mirtha has repeatedly denied wrongdoing and says these charges amount to swift boating, the same kind of unfair charges that helped defeat John Kerry.
+Murtha has repeatedly denied wrongdoing and says these charges amount to swift voting, the same kind of unfair charges that helped defeat John Kerry.

-Yeah, well, this is not swift voting because swift boating was telling uh well, you could say it's swift boating's telling the truth.
+Well, this is not swift voting because Swiftboating was telling, well, you could say it's Swiftboating is telling the truth.

 I think this is more like he's being waterboarded, ladies and gentlemen, slowly tortured, roasted on the spit out there, so to speak.